 Fink and Taylor developed a catatonia rating scale to identify the syndrome.
-The diagnosis is verified by a test for benzodiazepine or barbiturates.
+A test for benzodiazepine or barbiturates verifies the diagnosis.

-The diagnosis is validated with the rapid response to benzodiazepines or electroconvulsive therapy (ECT).
-Although their usefulness has been proven in the past, barbiturates are no longer commonly used in psychiatry; hence the option of benzodiazepines or electroconvulsive therapy.
+The diagnosis is validated with rapid benzodiazepines or electroconvulsive therapy (ECT).
+Although their use has been proven, barbiturates are no longer commonly used in psychiatry; hence the option of benzodiazepines or electroconvulsive therapy.

 The differential diagnosis of catatonia is extensive.
 Many conditions present with dysregulation and stupor of movement.
 A thorough medical examination and a detailed neurological evaluation are vital at the first contact with the patient.

-This should be accompanied by blood tests, including a complete metabolic panel, blood count and analysis, electrolytes, kidney and liver function tests, a toxicology test, as well as a battery of common hormonal values.
+This should be accompanied by blood tests, including a complete metabolic panel, blood count and analysis, electrolytes, kidney and liver function tests, a toxicology test, and a battery of common hormonal values.

 MRI brain imaging and an EEG (to rule out non-convulsive status epilepticus) are required.
 Some cases with a fever or elevated neutrophil count will require a cerebrospinal fluid exam.